Basic Loaf

 The Basic Loaf: Foolproof Sourdough Recipe

-This is the core recipe!
-It's designed to be simple, flexible, and low-effort, relying on time to develop flavour.
+This is the simple recipe!
+It's designed to be easy, flexible, and low-effort, relying on time to develop flavour.
 Follow these steps for a delicious loaf.
+I've helped lots of friends, family and people online to bake some amazing loaves.
+I love to share my techniques and advice and watch others make some amazing loaves of bread!

 Ingredients (for 1 Loaf)